NOTICE OF PRIVACY PRACTICES

 Right to Inspect and Copy

 You have the right to inspect and obtain copies of medical information that may be used to make decisions about your care.
 (Usually, this includes medical and billing records but does not include psychotherapy notes.)
-To inspect and copy medical information that may be used to make decisions about you, you must appear in person or submit your request in writing to: Orlando Health, Release of Information, MP 69, 1414 Kuhl Ave., Orlando, FL 32806.
-If you request a copy of the information, we may charge a fee for the costs of copying, mailing or other supplies associated with your request.
-We may deny your request to inspect and copy your medical information in certain limited circumstances.
+To inspect and obtain a copy of medical information that may be used to make decisions about you, you must appear in person or submit your request in writing to: Orlando Health, Release of Information, MP 69, 1414 Kuhl Ave., Orlando, FL 32806.
+If you request a copy of the information, we may charge a fee for the costs of copying, mailing, labor, electronic media or other supplies associated with your request.
+We may deny your request to inspect and obtain a copy of your medical information in certain limited circumstances.
 If you are denied access to medical information, you may request that the denial be reviewed.
 Another licensed healthcare professional chosen by the hospital will review your request and the denial.
 The person conducting the review will not be the person who denied your request.
 We will comply with the outcome of the review.

 Right to Amend